Fender Precision Bass 1957–1959: Identification, Specs & Value

 The Electronics

-This is where the 1957 redesign changed bass-building forever.
-The new split-coil pickup consisted of two separate coils wired in series and out of phase with each other — canceling hum while delivering a fatter, more focused tone than the original single-coil.
-Each coil sat on its own metal baseplate that also served as a mounting and grounding surface.
+The 1957 redesign is where bass-building changed for good.
+The new split-coil pickup used two separate coils wired in series and out of phase with each other, which canceled hum and delivered a fatter, more focused tone than the original single-coil.
+Each coil sat on its own metal baseplate that doubled as a mounting and grounding surface.

 The Raised A-String Pole Pieces

 On 1957 and early 1958 models, the magnets sitting under the A-string are noticeably taller than the others.
-This staggered layout compensated for the string radius and gauges of the era.
-Fender leveled the poles out later in 1958 — so raised A's are a reliable year indicator on otherwise unmarked pickups.
+That staggered layout compensated for the string radius and gauges of the era.
+Fender leveled the poles out later in 1958, so raised A's are a reliable year indicator on otherwise unmarked pickups.

 - Potentiometers: 250k CTS pots.